 - Passing of bodily fluid or sludge in stools (without blood)

 - Constipation or diarrhea

 - Feeling tired and lethargic most of the time

 Is that you?
 Have these symptoms been happening for about 6 months or more?
-Why not have talks together with your doctor as you’ll be suffering with irritable bowel syndrome.
+Why not have talked together with your doctor as you’ll be suffering from irritable bowel syndrome.

 Treatment options for IBS include: